MegaGlest/megaglest-data/glest_game/docs/readme.txt

 SPECIAL THANKS TO
 =================

-Titust Scharntke - Created the Mod megapack and helped with the Linux builds - see titusgames.de Yggdrasil - Provided patch for building with LUA in Linux
+Titust Tscharntke - Created the Mod megapack and helped with the Linux builds - see titusgames.de Yggdrasil - Provided patch for building with LUA in Linux